Skip to Main Content

 Location Scout Services

-Finding perfect filming locations from neon-lit Tokyo to the ancient temples of Kyoto.
+We find the right filming spots, from neon-lit Tokyo to the old temples of Kyoto.

-Here is how this works in practice.
-Japan gives filmmakers an extraordinary contrast between ultramodern and deeply traditional, from the neon-drenched streets of Tokyo and the futuristic build style of Osaka to the ancient temples of Kyoto, the snow-capped peak of Mount Fuji, the subtropical beaches of Okinawa, and the wild landscapes of Hokkaido.
-Our location scouts handle this culturally rich archipelago to find settings that match any creative vision, whether you need a serene zen garden, a bustling urban intersection, or a dramatic volcanic landscape.
+Japan offers filmmakers a striking mix of the ultramodern and the deeply traditional.
+The range runs from the neon-drenched streets of Tokyo and the futuristic build of Osaka to the old temples of Kyoto.
+It reaches on to the snow-capped peak of Mount Fuji, the subtropical beaches of Okinawa, and the wild lands of Hokkaido.
+Our location scouts know this rich archipelago well, so we can match any creative vision.
+That might be a calm zen garden, a busy urban crossing, or a dramatic volcanic scene.

-Here is the short of it.
-Through NeedAFixer, we connect you with location scouts who keep an extensive database of verified Japanese locations.
-Our pros hold set up relationships with Tokyo Location Box, Osaka Film Council, Kyoto Film Office, the Agency for Cultural Affairs, and local temple and shrine management, enabling efficient permitting and access to sacred sites, modern cityscapes, and natural wonders across each prefecture.
+Through NeedAFixer, we connect you with location scouts who keep a deep database of checked Japanese locations.
+Our pros have set ties with Tokyo Location Box, Osaka Film Council, Kyoto Film Office, the Agency for Cultural Affairs, and local temple and shrine staff.
+Those ties speed up permits and open sacred sites, modern cityscapes, and natural wonders across each prefecture.

 ACT 01